Skip to content

 6. Packages

-3. If using NPM, packages MUST be published under the @nationalarchives organisation
+3. Packages on npm MUST be published under the @nationalarchives scope

 TypeScript